 Being Carbon Neutral means ensuring any actions we take do not contribute more CO2 to the atmosphere than was present before we started.
 This could mean our actions produce zero CO2 emissions, or any emissions produced are offset with initiatives that take carbon from the atmosphere.

-As a simple example, balancing emissions thinking in gross and net, let’s pretend Greenermobiles.com owns and operates a network of mobile phone masts.
+Net Zero only cares about the end result being zero and balancing out.
+As a simple example, thinking in gross and net, let’s pretend Greenermobiles.com owns and operates a network of mobile phone masts.
 Let’s see how operating those masts using coal fired power stations for let’s say 15million customers, we could offset all of the carbon it takes to provide our service and be net zero.

 Providing mobile phone service for 15million customers would produce about 250,500,000 million tonnes of CO2, so we’d need to plant 10,020,000 million trees to absorb all of that CO2 from the atmosphere.
 If we added more customers, we’d need to plant more trees to keep up with that usage.
 Doing this would make our phone mast’s net contribution to CO2 emissions net zero.
 We’re still producing emissions, but those emissions are being offset by planting trees that pull the carbon back from the atmosphere.